Where/when were you born?

 When did you enter the Sisters of Providence?

-- Guerin Outreach Ministries, Inc. Development Coordinator, 2008-present.
+- Guerin Outreach Ministries, Inc., Development Director, 2008-present

 I believe this ministry chose me.
 For several years, I had volunteered at Providence Family Services doing grant writing, finding fund-raising opportunities and general facilitation of the Advisory Board.
 When I graduated from SMWC in 2008, I had no sense of a new ministry.
-One day, it occurred to me that perhaps my enthusiasm for the work was, indeed Providence was calling me to serve PFS doing full-time development work.
-It was at that same time that PFS became part of GOM and unexpectedly I was asked to become Development Coordinator for all the GOM ministries.
+One day, it occurred to me that perhaps my enthusiasm for the work was indeed Providence calling me to serve PFS doing full-time development work.
+It was at that same time that PFS became part of GOM and unexpectedly I was asked to become Development Director for all the GOM ministries.
 It was wonderful that persons involved with the GOM start-up had faith in my ability to do this work.
-When I was searching for a new ministry, my two criteria were that it used my skills, was energizing and life-giving.
+When I was searching for a new ministry, my three criteria were that it used my skills, was energizing, and life-giving.
 I have found that ministry with Guerin Outreach Ministries.